-Students may enroll in up to five (5) units of coursework during the fall semester while they are working at a full-time apprenticeship.
-With the approval of the HLP academic director and the HLP director, students may seek permission to enroll in up to six units, so long as they are not enrolled in more than two classroom courses.
+Students may enroll in up to five (5) units of coursework during the fall semester while they are working at full-time apprenticeships.
+With the approval of the HLP director, students may seek permission to enroll in up to six units, so long as they are not enrolled in more than two classroom courses.
 Students engaged in a full-time apprenticeship may never enroll in more than six (6) units.
 Students must enroll in at least three (3) units during the fall to be considered part-time for financial aid purposes.

-Students who are apprenticing outside of the Bay Area who need to enroll in three (3) units for financial aid purposes may enroll in Selected Legal Problems for two (2) units and seek permission from the HLP director to enroll in HLP Selected Legal Problems for one (1) unit.
+Students who are apprenticing outside of the Bay Area who need to enroll in three (3) units for financial aid purposes may enroll in Independent Study for two (2) units and seek permission from the HLP director to enroll in HLP Independent Study for one (1) unit.
 The requirements for this course are as follows:

 - a.
 The student needs to enroll in three (3) units to satisfy the financial aid requirements during their apprenticeship semester. - b.
-The student must comply with all rules and guidelines related to the Selected Legal Problems course.

-c.
-Based on the agreement between the faculty member and the student, the research and writing assignment(s) can be either in the traditional seminar paper format or based more on the clinical/experiential focus of the student's apprenticeship.
-The latter type can include analysis of a legal or social institution related to the student's apprenticeship; an experiential paper exploring the development of lawyering skills in the apprenticeship context; a paper involving the analysis of ethical considerations observed in, or related to, the apprenticeship; or a similar paper designed by the faculty mentor and the student.
+The student must comply with all rules and guidelines related to the Independent Study course. - c.
+Based on the agreement between the faculty supervisor and the student, the research and writing assignment(s) can be either in the traditional seminar paper format or based more on the clinical/experiential focus of the student's apprenticeship.
+The latter type can include analysis of a legal or social institution related to the student's apprenticeship; an experiential paper exploring the development of lawyering skills in the apprenticeship context; a paper involving the analysis of ethical considerations observed in, or related to, the apprenticeship; or a similar paper designed by the faculty supervisor and the student.